Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Results and discussion

-The right axes of Figs.~\ref{fig:epsilon} plot the $L(\bm q, \omega)$ functions for the in-plane (\textit a) and out-of-plane (\textit b) geometries.
+The nature and characteristics of the plasmons may be investigated from the electron energy loss and finite-moment joint density of states functions, defined in \eqref{eq:def_L} and \eqref{eq:def_j} above.
+The right axes of Figures~\ref{fig:epsilon} plot the $L(\bm q, \omega)$ functions for the in-plane (\textit a) and out-of-plane (\textit b) geometries (dashed lines).
 These plots evidence that $L(\bm q, \omega)$ takes on negligible values within the energy ranges where plasmons propagate, which indicates that these are actually damped.
 Thus, the BSE formalism confirms the previous IP predictions that no plasmons propagate at energies below 6~eV in bulk ZrSiS.
 In fact, these plasmons decay into electron-hole pairs.
-Figs.~\ref{fig:jdos} show the fm-jDOS for $\bm E \parallel Ox$ for $\bm q \perp Oz$ (\textit a) and $\bm q \parallel Oz$; the shaded regions indicate the energy range of plasmons for each condition.
+Figures~\ref{fig:jdos} show the fm-jDOS for $\bm E \parallel Ox$ for $\bm q \perp Oz$ (\textit a) and $\bm q \parallel Oz$; the shaded regions indicate the energy range of plasmons for each condition.
 These figures show that the generation of electron-hole pairs is important for $\bm q \perp Oz$.
 These pairs differ by vectors of the form $(\nu, \nu, 0)$, and the decay rate becomes higher, but within a narrower energy range, as $q$ increases.
-Identifying these pairs on the $G_0W_0$ band structure of Fig.~\ref{fig:gw_bands} is virtually impossible due to the high number of possible transitions involved, but we notice that one of the possible pairs $(\bm q, \omega)$ satisfying the conservation laws is that linking point 1 at the VB to the Dirac point at $X$ at the CB.
+Identifying these pairs on the $G_0W_0$ band structure of Fig.~\ref{fig:gw_bands} is virtually impossible due to the high number of possible transitions involved, but we notice that one of the possible pairs $(\bm q, \omega)$ satisfying the conservation laws is that linking point 1 at the valence band to the Dirac point at $X$ at the conduction band.
 By contrast, pair generation is modest for $\bm q \parallel Oz$ due to that the energy range for plasmons is narrower.

-Two concluding comments are relevant.
+Two final comments are relevant.
 First is that BSE calculations yield no significant differences for the two orientations of the incident electric field regarding plasmon activity; this also agrees with the IP prediction that plasmonic behavior is independent of the polarization of light.
-Besides, it is remarkable that BSE confirms the existence of hyperbolic plasmons \cite{Shekhar-14, Gomez-15}.
-These are defined by the condition $\varepsilon_{xx}(\omega)\cdot\varepsilon_{zz}(\omega) < 0$, which is fulfilled in our case for $\omega \approx$~5~eV (just like at IP level) but also between 2 and 4~eV, approximately.
-This effect is shown in the Supplement, Fig. S2.
+Besides, it is remarkable that BSE confirms the existence of hyperbolic plasmons, which were previously theorized from the IP approach \cite{Shekhar-14, Gomez-15}.
+Hyperbolic plasmons appear in highly anisotropic solids in which the sign of the effective permittivity changes with respect to the incident electric field.
+In a tetragonal system, propagation of light is ruled by the relation